johnashu/harmony_blockchain_sync_alerts/README.md

 ### 2) Get a token
 Send the command `/serversynctoken` to the @vStatsBot on telegram to get your token.

-Save token as message on telegram will auto delete after 60 seconds.
+Copy the token, as message on telegram will auto delete after 60 seconds.

 ### 3) Setup
 Install required packages if missing: